3 Ways on How to Join Two Roofs Together

 4. Put the flashing on the meeting point of both roofs.
 You must choose the higher one between the two instead of the lower one.

 5. Cut two pieces of lumber in the length that will fit the joined section.
-The purpose of these lumbers to seal the edge of both roofs.
+The purpose of these lumbers is to seal the edge of both roofs.

 7. Stick the flashing to the roof so it will be secured perfectly.